 The authorities of Malta report data according to the new BWD (2006/7/EC) since the season 2009.
-The data for the season 2015 were delivered to the European Commission by 23 December 2015, with additional deliveries on 20 January 2016.
+The data for the season 2016 were delivered to the European Commission by 9 January 2017.

-Altogether, 87 bathing waters have been reported -0.4% of all bathing waters in Europe.
-Out of all bathing waters in Malta, 0.00% have been newly identified in 2015 season.
-100% of bathing waters in Malta are of coastal type; the other 0% are inland.
-8208 samples were taken at bathing waters throughout the season -94 per bathing water on average.
+Altogether, 87 bathing waters have been reported - 0.4% of all bathing waters in Europe.
+Out of all bathing waters in Malta, none have been newly identified in 2016 season.
+All bathing waters in Malta are of coastal type.
+2077 samples were taken at bathing waters throughout the season - 24 per bathing water on average.